CaptainCluster/socket_chat/README.md

 How to install go
 ---

-Since this application uses Golang, rather than Python, you have to ensure you have Go installed as a dependency on your system.
+Since this application uses Golang, rather than Python that seems to be the popular choice for this course, you have to ensure you have Go installed as a dependency on your system.

 [Click here for more information](https://go.dev/doc/install)